idMJA/Lyrics/README.md

 # @mjba/lyrics

+> This library uses the Musixmatch API for educational and purpose only.
+Please respect Musixmatch's terms of service and rate limits.

 A TypeScript library for fetching song lyrics from Musixmatch.
 Supports multiple JavaScript runtimes including Node.js, Bun, Deno, and browsers.

 ## Features

 - 🎵 Get lyrics by ISRC code
 - 🔍 Search and get lyrics by song title/artist
+- ⏱️ **NEW**: Get synced lyrics with precise timestamps (millisecond accuracy)
+- 🎯 **NEW**: Support for both richsync and subtitle formats
 - 📱 Cross-platform support (Node.js, Bun, Deno, Browser)
 - 🚀 TypeScript support with full type definitions
 - 💾 Automatic token caching (Node.js/Bun)